-These devices need to be managed such that in the event they are lost or stolen, data can be wiped remotely and is backup in a secure environment.
+These devices need to be managed such that in the event they are lost or stolen, data can be wiped remotely and is backed up in a secure environment.

 What Is the Average Managed IT Services Cost?

-With all that has been said, you might be curious how much does managed IT services cost?
+With all that has been said, you might be curious how much managed IT services cost.
 The pricing is dependent on many factors and service offerings; for this reason, there isn’t a single price point that can be offered.

 Managed services cost varies by IT service providers, cost model, level of service, and quality.
 Rough estimates of prices can be made but these are not actual prices but ranges that can help you budget for your business in seeking a managed services provider.

 According to Kaseya’s survey on MSP Pricing, 32% of MSPs who operate on a per-device model charge customers between $51-$100 per device per month for ongoing maintenance and support.

 In contrast, 38% of MSPs charge their customers between $101 and $300 per device, per month.
 These ranges are based on a study by Kaseya; however, this does not necessarily reflect the total price of managed services.
 Many factors impact the overall cost.
 For example, the service costs can increase by adding layered security, software and hardware management, and digital optimization to the service offering.
 Business owners can expect to pay anywhere from $100-$500 per month per user to cover the managed service provider costs.
 In addition to the monthly costs, business owners need to consider the additional investment of having an MSP, namely the potential for onboarding fees or required contract lengths.

 Is Managed IT Worth the Price?